-Yet empirical evidence on the connection between voting and representational outcomes has been mixed, with some work finding little evidence of legislative responsiveness to voters (Ellis et al. 2006), and others finding clear evidence that voters are better represented by their elected leadership (Griffin & Newman 2005).
+Yet the empirical evidence on the relationship between voting and representational outcomes has been mixed.
+Some studies find little indication of legislative responsiveness to voters (Ellis et al. 2006), while others find that voters are better represented by their elected leadership (Griffin & Newman 2005).
 The vast majority of early studies on this topic focused on the U.S. context during limited time spans.
-A conclusive cross-national answer to the question of whether voters are indeed better represented than non-voters was recently documented in Dassonneville, Feitosa, Hooghe, and Oser’s (2021) comprehensive investigation of policy responsiveness.
+A conclusive cross-national answer to the question of whether voters are indeed better represented than nonvoters was recently documented in Dassonneville, Feitosa, Hooghe, and Oser’s (2021) comprehensive investigation of policy responsiveness.
 Focusing on social policy, this study of 36 OECD countries between 1980 and 2017 established that governments are responsive to voters but not to all citizens.
 However, the study’s investigation of whether the act of voting is a causal mechanism that induces policy responsiveness supported Achen and Bartels’ (2016) argument that the electoral behavior of ordinary citizens does not seem to have an identifiable causal impact on policy.

-Thus, recent cross-national and longitudinal research based on the best available evidence indicates that while voters are better represented than non-voters, researchers have yet to identify the mechanisms by which voters obtain enhanced representation.
-A prominent theory discussed for decades in the literature, including in Verba and Nie’s (1972) foundational study of Participation in America, is that a potential mechanism is the expression of the people’s political voice through multiple acts of participation in addition to voting (Verba et al. 1995; XXEuropean).
-Indeed, despite a main focus in research on democratic representation on voter turnout, expectations about a participation-representation connection extend beyond the act of voting, with extensive research on political behavior demonstrating that voting is not the only action people undertake to express their political preferences (e.g., Barnes & Kaase 1979; Esaiasson & Narud 2013; Gibson & Cantijoch 2013; Grasso & Giugni 2019; Han et al. 2021; Oser et al. 2014; Robison et al. 2018; Schlozman et al. 2018; Theocharis & van Deth 2018).
+Thus, recent cross-national and longitudinal research based on the best available evidence indicates that while voters are better represented than nonvoters, researchers have yet to identify the mechanisms by which voters obtain enhanced representation.
+A prominent theory discussed for decades in the literature, including in Verba and Nie’s (1972) foundational study Participation in America, is that people express their political voice through multiple acts of participation in addition to voting (Verba et al. 1995; XXEuropean).
+Indeed, despite research’s primary focus on the democratic representation of voter turnout, expectations about a participation-representation link extend beyond the act of voting, with extensive research on political behavior demonstrating that voting is not the only act people deploy to express their political preferences (e.g., Barnes & Kaase 1979; Esaiasson & Narud 2013; Gibson & Cantijoch 2013; Grasso & Giugni 2019; Han et al. 2021; Oser et al. 2014; Robison et al. 2018; Schlozman et al. 2018; Theocharis & van Deth 2018).

-The idea that political participation in addition to voting may act as a key pathway by which politically active individuals effectively obtain enhanced representation has been described as a communication hypothesis (e.g., Griffin & Newman 2005; Schlozman et al. 2018) and this causal reasoning has featured prominently in research focused on the United States (Bartels 2018; Dalton, in press; Schlozman et al. 2018; Verba & Nie 1972; Verba et al. 1995).
-Empirical support for the communication hypothesis would show that evidence suggesting a cross-national increase in non-electoral participation in recent years is an encouraging sign of increasingly engaged citizenries worldwide who are effectively communicating their political preferences to decision-makers.
-Yet, a contrasting idea has also gained attention in recent literature of the role of grievance in motivating non-electoral participation, which has featured most prominently in the work of European scholars (e.g., Bremer et al. 2020; Klandermans 2014).
-Empirical support for what could be described as a grievance hypothesis would show that the documented increase in non-electoral participation is an expression of political frustration and perhaps even anti-system sentiment that does not translate into representational outcomes, even with sustained efforts over time.
+The idea that diverse political participation, in addition to voting, may act as a key pathway by which politically active individuals effectively obtain enhanced representation has been described as a communication hypothesis (e.g., Griffin & Newman 2005; Schlozman et al. 2018), and this causal reasoning has featured prominently in research on the United States (Bartels 2018; Dalton, in press; Schlozman et al. 2018; Verba & Nie 1972; Verba et al. 1995).
+Empirical support for the communication hypothesis shows that the cross-national increase in nonelectoral participation in recent years is an encouraging sign of increasingly engaged citizenries worldwide who effectively communicate their political preferences to decision-makers.
+In contrast, another body of research on the role of grievance in motivating nonelectoral participation has also gained traction, figuring most prominently in the work of European scholars (e.g., Bremer et al. 2020; Klandermans 2014).
+Empirical support for what could be described as a grievance hypothesis shows that the documented increase in nonelectoral participation is an expression of political frustration and perhaps even anti-system sentiment that does not translate into representational outcomes, despite sustained efforts over time.